nataliadiotto/Java-Studies/README.md

 ## Project List 📝📂

 1. **University Management**
    - Description: A simplified console-based application for a university that manages different types of employees: professors, administrative staff, and support staff.
 This challenge allowed me to practice creating an inheritance hierarchy, implementing abstract methods, utilizing polymorphism, and encapsulating data within classes.
-It simulates a scenario where a software developer would design and implement an object-oriented solution for managing employees in a university setting.
+It simulated a scenario where a software developer would design and implement an object-oriented solution for managing employees in a university setting.
    - Features:
      - User input and output;
      - Mathematical calculations;